-Central agencies search at ayurveda resort linked to Kerala CPM leader
+Central agencies search at Ayurveda resort linked to Kerala CPM leader

-The resort, Vaidekam Ayurveda Healing Village, was in the news recently with reports that CPM senior leader P Jayarajan had sought a probe by the party into E P Jayarajan's links with the resort, especially since it was set up when E P Jayarajan was serving as minister.
+The resort, Vaidekam Ayurveda Healing Village, was in the news recently with reports that CPM senior leader P Jayarajan had sought a probe by the party into E P Jayarajan's links with the resort especially since it was set up when the latter was serving as a minister.
 The party later termed the reports as 'media creations'.

 On Thursday the central agencies reportedly carried out the search on the basis of some specific complaints.

-The resort chief executive officer Thomas Joseph told reporters that the Income Tax was carrying out inspections regarding TDS.
+The resort CEO Thomas Joseph told reporters that the I-T was carrying out inspections regarding TDS.
 When asked about the ED action, he said that all investors made investments to the resort through banks only.
 The firm welcomed search by any government agencies, he said.

 There were allegations that some NRI investors had invested unaccounted money in the resort.
 The central agencies also reportedly carried out a search at the house of a director.